MailTape/MailTape-v1/_posts/2016-10-23-Nicolas-Michaux.md

-## **Mailtape's selection**
+## **Mailtape's romantic selection**

 + ## Alex Cameron - She's Mine
 Maxime: Alex Cameron is a nut.
 He also go talent, and it took two years for the world to recognize it.
-Out in 2014, his first album is republished by a tasty label.
+Out in 2014, his first album is republished this year by a tasty label.
 All songs are weirds and beautiful at once.

 + ## I Have a Tribe - After We Meet
 M.: A Piano / Voice balade like there is few of them now.
 Last year Tobias Jesso Jr. tried to resurrected this style of composing.
 This year it'sI h Have a Tribes's turn.
 Look out his first album, it'll be you're best winter's companion.